Azure/AppConfiguration/examples/Python/python-django-webapp-sample/README.md

 Refresh the page in your browser to see the updated value.

 NOTE: By default refresh can only be triggered every 30 seconds.
-It may have to wait up till 30 seconds and then refreshing a page to see a refresh.
+You might have to wait up to 30 seconds and refresh the page again in order to see a change.

 <!-- LINKS -->
 [azure_sub]: https://azure.microsoft.com/free/